 Lay's brand redesign

-Through the redesign, the brand hopes to showcase how its chips are made with real potatoes and announce they are removing artificial flavors and colors in the U.S.
+Lay’s Potato Chips, a PepsiCo brand, has begun the largest redesign in its nearly 100-year history, aiming to showcase how its chips are made with real potatoes and announce it is removing artificial flavors and colors in the U.S.

-Lay’s works with more than 100 family-owned farms across North America, and PepsiCo sources crops and ingredients – such as potatoes – from growers in more than 60 countries around the world.
-Many of those potato farms are near PepsiCo’s cooking and packaging facilities, which means that during harvest season, it’s possible for farm-grown potatoes to go from farm to bag in as little as 48 hours.
+Many of the potato farms are near PepsiCo’s cooking and packaging facilities, which means that during harvest season, it’s possible for potatoes to go from farm to bag in as little as 48 hours.

 “The new visual identity celebrates the humble, farm-grown potato – where every Lay’s potato chip starts – and heroes the ingredients that deliver the unmatched flavor consumers have always loved,” said Alexis Porter, PepsiCo’s VP of marketing, Global Lay’s.